CloudNativeEntrepreneur/onboard/README.md

 ### Configure AWS Profile

-> First, make sure `AWS_PROFILE` is set to something unique to your org name, such as "cne", by default this is undefined, as it will be different for each org.
+> Make sure `AWS_PROFILE` is set to something unique to your org name, such as "cne", by default this is undefined, as it will be different for each org.
 If you're the first person to clone this template, set this value so the rest of your team will not have to.

-> First, make sure `AWS_REGION` is set to which AWS Region you use, such as `us-west-2`
+> Make sure `AWS_REGION` is set to which AWS Region you use, such as `us-west-2`

 Get your AWS credentials from an AWS administrator, then run: